5.3. 2024-01-25 Comparison of performance between using scipy.integrate.ode versus ivp interface¶

 python examples/compare_performance_ivp_burgers_eq.py all --n_runs 10

-specifies number of runs for obtaining statistics for each
+where --n_runs specifies number of runs for obtaining statistics for each

 implementation and grid resolution.